Ask DITO

 2. Choice

-Because we will be needing some of your personal data to ensure that we can provide our products and services to you, we will help you make informed decisions about your personal data.
-You can find out more about what we are doing with your personal data here.
+Because we will need some of your personal data to ensure that we can provide our products and services to you, we will help you make informed decisions about your personal data.

 3. Trust

 Your trust is important to us, so we promise to keep your personal data safe and secure.
-Except when required by law or where you have given your clear and explicit consent, we promise to never sell your personal data to anyone and to use it only for purposes that we will identify in our privacy statement.
+Except when required by law or where you have given your clear and explicit consent, we promise to never share your personal data with anyone and to use it only for purposes that we have identified in this privacy statement.

 II.
 What does DITO do?